This post updated:

 I already have a popular blog post on how to convert a light fixture to a plug-in style lamp, but for optimal safety you’ll want to convert this light fixture a bit differently from that method.

 Since you’ll need a long cord to reach from ceiling to outlet, you’ll actually need to splice the wires of the light fixture to the male end of a heavy-duty extension cord.
-An electrician can help you with this project or you can check out my illustrated instructions for splicing a hardwired light to an extension cord in this tutorial.
+An electrician can help you with this project, or you can check out my illustrated instructions: splicing a hardwired light to an extension cord in this tutorial.

 As you can see in the photo below, heat shrink tubes make it easy to splice wiring for a smooth, safe, single cord.

 You’ll need to install a hook on your ceiling for your new light.
 Because light fixtures can be heavy and especially dangerous if they fall, it’s very very important that you use a good quality hook and anchor it a ceiling joist or beam.
 I like this easy install heavy duty ceiling hook.

 Ceiling joists are basically just “studs” but in the ceiling- you can a joist just like you would locate a wall stud.
 Any stud finder or a number of tricks you can find via google should help you locate a joist to install a hook for your light.

 If you can’t find a stud or there isn’t a stud where you want your light, ceiling hooks with “toggle wings” should be able to hold any light fixture under 20 lbs if installed properly on a hollow wall, plaster and lathe, or mid-sheet drywall.

 Once you have your light rewired and ceiling hook installed, installation can be as simple as just hanging the light fixture, however, I prefer to put some thought into how to mask or cover the cord.
 With your light hanging from the ceiling, the cord will be very visible.
 For this project, I chose a Velcro-On Chandelier Cord Cover to make my extension cord a bit less of an eyesore.